zhihuili/flower/docs/quick-start.en.md

 ## Register your services

-Flower provides two ways to register your services: by configuration file or by code.
+Flower provides two ways to register your services: by configuration files or by code.

 ### By code